Education Opportunities

 Intended Audience: Care partners who want to know more about applying to long-term care.

-Care Partner Loss and Grief Virtual Education Session
+Care Partner Loss and Grief - Online Education Session

 Explore the concept of ambiguous loss, develop coping strategies and gain understanding of feelings of grief when caring for a person living with dementia.